A Contextual Bandit Bake-off: Contextual Bandit Setup

 While the theory typically requires exact solutions to~\eqref{eq:csc_oracle} or~\eqref{eq:reg_oracle}, this is often impractical due to the difficulty of the underlying optimization problem (especially for CSC, which yields a non-convex and non-smooth problem), and more importantly because the size of the problems to be solved keeps increasing after each iteration.
 In this work, we consider instead the use of \emph{online optimization oracles} for solving problems~\eqref{eq:csc_oracle} or~\eqref{eq:reg_oracle}, which incrementally update a given policy or regression function after each new observation, using for instance an online gradient method.
 Such an online learning approach is natural in the CB setting, and is common in interactive production systems~\citep[\eg,][]{agarwal2016multiworld,he2014practical,mcmahan2013ad}.
+More details on the implementation of these online oracles are given in Appendix~\ref{sec:alg_details}.